adrydry/Learning-DevOps/Azure.md

 Azure CLI, command line environment, and programmatic methods like APIs.
 So wrapping things up, that was a lot of info that we provided of terms and definitions and all of them are very important to understand.

+## Azure Architecture

+As defined by Microsoft, a region is a set of datacenters deployed within a latency-defined perimeter and connected through a dedicated regional low-latency network.
+"A set of datacenters" means that each region has more than one datacenter.

+Availability Zones are unique physical locations within an Azure region.
+Each zone is made up of one or more datacenters equipped with independent power cooling and networking.
+And each region that supports Availability Zones -- because not all do -- has a minimum of three separate zones.
+The physical separation of Availability Zones within a region protects applications and data from datacenter failures.

+## Ressource Group and Ressource Manager

+**Ressources Groups** are essential for any architecture on Azure.
+Everything in Azure is inside a resource group.
+No exceptions.
+And while all resources must be inside a resource group, the resource group itself is not a resource.
+A resource group can contain resources that are located in different regions.
+For example, you could have a central database server in East US and your web application could be hosted in East US2, but they are in the same resource group, as they are related.
+A resource group can be used to manage access control for administrative actions.
+You can give access to an entire resource group, including the resources in it.
+A resource can interact with resources in other resource groups.
+And even though a resource group isn't a resource itself, it still needs a location, as it stores metadata about the resources inside it.

+**Azure Resource Manager**, or ARM, is the underpinning of everything on Azure when it comes to creating, updating, or deleting resources.
+It is deployment and management services for Azure.
+The key thing to know is that if you interact with any of the resources on Azure, it goes through the ARM.
+Whether you use the portal, PowerShell, Azure CLI, REST APIs, or client SDKs, the Azure Resource Manager API handles your request.

+This also means that any functionality available or added to the ARM will be available in all the various tools within a shorter period of time.
+By Azure having a single entry point for managing resources, you get a bunch of benefits as well.
+You can deploy, manage, and monitor all the resources for your solution as a group rather than handling these resources individually.
+When you deploy your resources, you can be confident it happens in the same way every single time.

+You can define the dependencies between resources, ensuring that any new resources don't step on the toes of the others.
+And you can easily decide which users have access to which resources using built-in features in the ARM.
+You can logically organize all your resources using the tag feature. **Tagging** is assigning a label for each resource you can then sort and perform actions on.
+And you can clarify your organization's billing by viewing costs for a group of resources sharing the same tag.

+So in summary, resource groups are what every resource in Azure is inside.
+While it isn't the resource itself, it is critical to manage your resources.
+It is completely up to you which resources you place in which resource groups, and it is an opportunity to structure how your Azure infrastructure is managed.
+Azure Resource Manager, or ARM, is the layer of the Azure architecture which every single interaction with Azure resources go through.
+Whether you use the portal, the CLI, or some other tool, it talks to Azure through the ARM.